What Does Tajweed Mean? Complete Guide

 What Does Tajweed Mean

-To recite Quran beautifully you should learn what does tajweed mean?
+To recite Quran beautifully you should learn what does tajweed mean.

 Tajweed is the disciplined practice of reciting the Quran with precise pronunciation, intonation, and rhythm.